CyberT33N/docker-cheat-sheet/README.md

 <br><br>

 # Start / Stop
-- If you do not specify a name docker will generate one for you which you can see at docker ps -a
+- You can see name/id at docker ps -a
 ```bash
 docker start <container-name/ID>
 docker stop <container-name/ID>